Cantica-Systems/vote-gr/README.md

   "address": "2900 BURTON ST SE, City of Grand Rapids, 49546", "lat": 42.926,
   "lng": -85.608
+  "note": "Optional Note"
 }
 ```

 `lat` and `lng` are optional and only used to place the map link.
 Leave them
 out of a row and everything still works; the link is simply not shown.

 Sources, all published by the City Clerk: